alfred-leong/I-PCFM/README.md

 # I-PCFM: Inequality-aware Physics-Constrained Flow Matching

+> **Note for reviewers.** This repository is anonymised for double-blind review.
+All datasets and pretrained checkpoints can be regenerated locally from the included generators and training scripts (see Setup below); no external downloads are required.
+Reproducing both datasets and training both FFM models takes roughly 7–8 h on a single L40-class GPU (plus ~10 min of CPU for the data generation), after which all reported experiments can be reproduced end-to-end.

 This repository contains the code for **I-PCFM: Inequality-aware Physics-Constrained Flow Matching**, which extends Physics-Constrained Flow Matching (PCFM) to **jointly enforce equality and inequality constraints** during sampling, and evaluates three strategies on two 1-D PDEs: the **inviscid Burgers' equation** (with the Oleinik entropy condition) and the **Reaction-Diffusion (Fisher-KPP) equation** (with the invariant interval $u \in [0, 1]$).

 ---